 I will then send you an electronic contract for you to sign within one week via email.
 I will then email you to let you know you are booked in.
 You will have to pay the wedding final balance four weeks before your wedding.
 Then I will be in touch again within two weeks of your wedding to check the timings are right and to ask you to think of a group photos list if you have not done so already. [/su_spoiler] [su_spoiler title=”Are you insured?” style=”fancy” open=”no”] I have a public liability insurance of up to £2M.
 And an employer liability insurance of up to £5M. [/su_spoiler] [su_spoiler title=”Do you travel far & do you charge for travel?” style=”fancy” open=”no”] I photograph weddings all over the United Kingdom and Europe.
 I travel for free inside East Anglia.

 For weddings further afield, I will charge travel expenses of 40p per mile.
 Also, if your wedding is taking place more than 150 miles from Cambridge, I will probably spend the night before in a B&B nearby (£70 for the night plus £20 for a meal).
 If you’re getting married in Europe, I charge a minimum £500 fee for travel and accommodation on top of my wedding photography coverage fees. [/su_spoiler] [/su_accordion]

-My name is Jean-Luc Benazet, I have been a Cambridge wedding photographer for over 20 years.
-I love to capture relaxed storytelling wedding photography, and people having a good time.
-Book my services today!
+My name is Jean-Luc Benazet, I have been a Cambridge photographer for over 20 years.
+I love to capture relaxed couple & family photography, as well as natural portraits.
+Contact me today!